mateooosh/Weather-API/README.md

 # Weather-API
 Weather Forecast that makes use of the OpenWeatherMap service for fetching and displaying weather data and forecasts based on a given location.
+App can be installed as PWA.

 ## Technologies
  Project is created with: